 As student insurance specialists, we’ve worked hard to understand what they need and to tailor cover especially for students.
-This means features such as 24-hour replacement (once their claim has been approved) on certain policies so that students don’t need to be without their items for long and their deadlines/communication methods shouldn’t be impacted much at all.
 It’s worth checking what the replacement times are if you’re considering insuring your child’s gadgets on your own policy.

 - Your insurer may not cover you if your child isn’t living at your property

 Some insurers won’t provide cover for your child if they’ve moved out of your home into another permanent residence.
 So it’s always worth checking with your insurer first.

 What happens on the day your child heads off to uni?

 When the ‘big day’ arrives, it can bring a huge range of emotions (not to mention anxiety).
 Your child’s university should make them fully aware of what will happen when they arrive, but here’s an overview just for you:

 If your child is staying in student halls, when you arrive at their accommodation, there will normally be a designated hub for your child to collect their keys.
 They may need to take paperwork/forms of ID with them, so it’s a good idea to remind them before you arrive just in case.

 If your child is staying in a shared house or other type of accommodation, you may need to pick the keys up from the estate agent, or meet someone at the house.